[Ad – This post is in collaboration with Balsam Hill & contains affiliate links.]

 Overall we love the tree.
 It’s a great addition to our dining room (and to the large one we already have for our living room) and if we ever need a new large tree, we’ll definitely be heading over to Balsam Hill.

 If you’re in two minds about getting an artificial Christmas tree, you can order a branch sample kit to give you a better idea of the quality and what the tree will look like.

-Something that we like to do to make the tree even more realistic is add scent sticks (these are the ones that we have) to the tree.
+Something that we like to do to make the tree even more realistic is adding scent sticks (these are the ones that we have) to the tree.
 They smell amazingly real and if you have a realistic looking tree along with the scent it’s really hard to tell the difference.

-There’s nothing that get’s you quite into the Christmas spirit as much as a Christmas tree!
+There’s nothing that gets you quite into the Christmas spirit as much as a Christmas tree!

-What do you think – artificial Christmas tree or real one?
+What do you think – an artificial Christmas tree or a real one?
 I know that November is a bit early to have a tree up, but when do you put up your Christmas tree and decorations?
 Do you have any Christmas traditions?